Are you interested in working on-campus or doing internship while you are attending Oxy? See below for more information.

 Current international students may be eligible to participate in Curricular Practical Training (CPT) for a paid internship during the academic year or in summer.
 You may engage in CPT part-time while classes are in session, or full-time during breaks.
 Please note that one full year of participating in CPT renders you ineligible for Optional Practical Training after graduation.

-- You must have been enrolled at the College for one full academic year.
+- You must have been in the US and enrolled at the College for one full academic year.

 - You must have maintained lawful status and be a degree seeking student.